MikeECunningham/rust-trader-public/README.md

 ### DISCLAIMER
 I have no professional experience in algotrading, and am entirely self taught.
-This project is incomplete, relatively untested, and contains unresolved bugs.
+This project is incomplete, lacks comprehensive testing, and contains unresolved bugs.
 I offer no assurance that the tools and systems I have developed are up to any known standard or in line with any obvious convenience.
 ### Use at your own risk.